brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 ## Advanced

-### Define Game States That Doesn't Go On-Chain
+### Define Game States that Won't Live On-Chain

-If you want to define any states that only exists within the game session and won't go on-chain.
-You can do this by adjusting your `STATE_SIZE` variable and adjust the `get_game_state` and `initialize_game` accordingly.&#x20;
+If you want to define any states that only exist within the game session and won't go on-chain, you can do this by adjusting your `STATE_SIZE` variable and adjusting the `get_game_state` and `initialize_game` accordingly.

 The caveat here is the frontend won't have access to these states not returned through `get_game_state` anymore.
-However, we have plan to add dedicated `get_onchain_game_state` in the future to allow that.
+However, we have plan to add a dedicated `get_onchain_game_state` method in the future to allow that.